DagDok din guide till FN och FN-dokument och rapporter

 Human rights

 The United Nations was the first international organization to address the issue of human rights.
-The UN Charter, adopted in 1945, contains several references to human rights, and states that human rights are universal, without distinction of any kind such as race, sex, language or religion and national or social origin.
+The UN Charter contains several references to human rights, and states that human rights are universal, without distinction of any kind such as race, sex, language or religion and national or social origin.

 The UN work on human rights